akirasy/appcript-sijilGenerator/README.md

 1. This generator accepts up to 5 parameter.
 Please use `<<VAR1>>` to `<<VAR5>>` inside your `sijil template` to replace it with your parameter (eg. name, id, date).
 1. Prepare your candidate data at sheet `Data`.
-1. Click `Generate Gdoc File` and let the script runs.
+1. Select multiple row to generate sijil.
+Then click `Generate Gdoc File` and let the script runs.
-1. If you want it in PDF format, click `Convert Gdoc to PDF File`.
+1. If you want it in PDF format, select multiple row to convert to PDF.
+Then, click `Convert Gdoc to PDF File`.
 1. Enjoy!!

+### 4. Email to recipient

+1. Same as above.
+Fill in candidate email.
+Select multiple row and click `Send email to selected candidate`

 ## Sijil Template